Application for Admission - Freshman Instructions

 To apply for the EOF program, complete the Freshman Application and answer 'yes' that you wish to be considered for the EOF program on the Application Questions page.
 We will contact you with additional documentation that will need to be submitted along with required financial forms, or you can download those forms now.
 All students applying for the EOF program must also file the FAFSA by March 1 (see Financial Aid below).
 Stockton’s federal school code is 009345.

 Stockton offers a generous range of merit-based scholarship awards.
-No separate application is required for new-student scholarships.
-All students offered admission are considered for first time student scholarships.
+No separate application is required for new-student scholarships, but students must submit standardized test scores to be considered.
+All students who have provided ACT and/or SAT scores, and offered admission, are considered for first time student scholarships.
 The Scholarship Committee selects award recipients based on their academic record.
-Click here for scholarship details.
+View scholarship details.

 Applicants wishing to be considered for need-based financial aid must submit the Free Application for Federal Financial Aid (FAFSA).
 The FAFSA must be completed and filed electronically via the Internet at fafsa.gov.
+Students/families may file the FAFSA after October 1 of the year prior to entering as a student.
 Stockton’s federal school code is 009345.

 All students are required to provide proof of Immunization prior to enrolling in a degree program.
 Please visit Health Services for details of the Requirements for Registration as mandated by N.J.
 State Law and Stockton University.
-If accepted for admission, your enrollment packet will include details and deadlines regarding health requirement documentation.
+If accepted for admission, your enrollment packet will include health forms, details and deadlines regarding submitting the health requirement documentation.

 Handicapped/disabled students are encouraged to contact the Learning Access Program (609-652-4988) for more information on available services.